Privacy: the iOS browser showdown

 Brave, strong protection

-Brave Shields, the tracker blocking system, allows you to be very flexible:
+Brave Shields, the tracker-blocking system, is very flexible:

 So here are the default settings: